Omachonu-prosper/debts-and-dough/README.md

 # debts-and-dough
-A simple web app to track incured debts and the amount liquid resources available
+A simple web app to track incured debts and the amount of liquid resources available